jchang96/A-Look-into-FHV-Accessibility/README.md

 <br/><br/>

-*Jean Chang is a Programs Analyst at the New York City Taxi and Limousine Commission*
+*Jean Chang is a Data Analyst at the New York City Taxi and Limousine Commission*